 I want to be happy.

 This love for self falls into the category of love John describes in this passage.
 It is a prime example of worldly love, worldly desire.
 Today I have been confronted with the truth that I often lack love for others because of my own worldly love for self.
-I do not often love with the God’s love because of my own misdirected desire.
+I do not often love with God’s love because of my own misdirected desire.
 Without the love of the Father in me, I cannot truly love anyone.

 When I treasure myself above Jesus, I am completely incapable of loving others with the love of Jesus.